ORNL/cpp-proposals-pub/mdspan_copy/mdspan_copy.md

 Furthermore, accessors as a customization point should be enabled, as with any other `mdspan` operation.
 For example, a custom accessor that checks a condition inside of the `access` method should still work and check that condition.
 It's worth noting that there may be a high sensitivity of how much implementations able to optimize if provided custom accessors.
 For example, optimizations could be disabled if using a custom accessor that is identical to the default accessor.

 Finally, there is some question as to whether `copy` and `fill` should return a value when applied to `mdspan`, as the iterator and ranged-based algorithms do.
-We believe that `mdspan` copy and fill should return void, as there is no past-the-end iterator that they could reasonable return.
+We believe that `mdspan` copy and fill should return void, as there is no past-the-end iterator that they could reasonably return.

 ## What the proposal does not include